Dragster2/150g-Drum-Combat-Robot/Journal.md

 ![image](https://github.com/user-attachments/assets/aebfa1a0-6b2a-4832-a659-6acff0f6f209)

 And finally I need a battery to power the whole bot.
 Am planning on running 2s and probbaly below 200 or maybe 300.
 I think I am planning on running 300amp because it might be overkill but at least i can keep my weapon on for longer now! :) These are the batteries I am planning on using!
+My friend will let me buy some of his so for now I do not need these!!

 ![image](https://github.com/user-attachments/assets/41895e2c-9207-4f74-8bb7-7e32596d6653)